IPI-Paul/NodeJs/NodeJs Web Scraping/README.md

 NodeJs Web Scraping

-this is the fifth tutorial i have watched to gain more knowledge of using nodeJs.
+This is the fifth tutorial i have watched to gain more knowledge of using nodeJs.

 Unfortunately a some of the modules installed with this tutorial were indicated as depracated, which may explain